unm-digital-futures/digital-history-review/docs/essays/railroad-historical-society.md

   text='The 2926 locomotive will be taking tourists on a weekend journey to Las Vegas, New Mexico where they will be staying at the newly remodeled Harvey House Hotel.
 The 2926 may be touirng as early as next year.'%}
 The 2926 could be up and running later next year.
 The society plans to take passengers up to the Harvey House hotel (currently also being renovated by a conglomerated effort between the hotel and historical society.) and may go on further if the tours are successful.
 Making this the only 4-8-4 train on the tracks today.
 And may go on further if the tours are successful.
 Making this the only 4-8-4 train on the tracks today.

-## What was around the outlying areas while this train was centralized?
-Just unexplored land, most of the freeways that we use today to get from state to state were not built yet and routes that the airlines travel were only going to major cities, so the only way to visit some cities were by train.
-Some of the cities even built hospitals and apartment buildings by the railroad for passers-by.
 ## Almost ready for the Santa Fe 2926?
 ![2926](images/2926front.jpg)
 {% include figure.html